AndreasMadsen/grace/README.md

 grace
 =====

-The world coolest analysis of the grace data, made by to crazy kids
+The world coolest analysis of the grace data, made by two crazy kids